 In its 6th revision, page 47, The Norwegian O&G association OGN 117 defines sustained casing pressure as “pressure in any well annulus that is measurable at the wellhead and rebuilds when bled down, not caused solely by temperature fluctuations or imposed by the operator."

-In part two of this article, I will look into four aspects of well annulus behavior and suggest how to interpret them to define whether you have an SCP scenario that needs intervention or not.
+In part two of this article, I discuss four aspects of well annulus behavior and suggest how to interpret them to define whether you have an SCP scenario that needs intervention or not.